vitwit/zk-multisig/simapp/gnarkcli/README.md

 new setup must be done each time.
-For accounts designed to be used by many users, this isn't great, but for accounts with a limited number of users, like a zk multisig, the setup requires basically the same kind of work and trust assumptions as seting up a normal multisig.
+For accounts designed to be used by many users, this isn't great, but for accounts with a limited number of users, like a zk multisig, the setup requires basically the same kind of work and trust assumptions as setting up a normal multisig.

 To activate the new `gnark` pubkey type in the SDK took only a few extra lines.
 We had to add 2 lines in `crypto/codec/proto.go` to